mariakarowska/tasks-list/README.md

 [Link to my website](https://mariakarowska.github.io/tasks-list/)

 ## Description
-This is simple apllication to create to-do list.
+This is a simple apllication to create to-do list.
 You can add new tasks to your list and after that you can mark which task has been complited.
 If you want you can also delete any task.

 ## Techonolgies used:
 - HTML